drangara/MFIX-Exa/docs/source_docs/inputs/InputsLoadBalancing.rst

 sizes should be set for particle load balancing.
 It may also be necessary to set the blocking factors to 1.

-The following inputs must be preceded by "mfix" and determine how we load balance:
+The following inputs must be preceded by "mfix." and determine how we load balance:

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                      | Description                                                           |   Type      | Default      |